How the Diamond Approach uses inquiry to access our spiritual nature.

 You might feel you want these things.
-How do you know these are the things that are supposed to happened?
-How do you know you are supposed to be dead or alive?
-Who said to stay alive is best for you?
+How do you know these are the things that are supposed to happen?
 Can you allow that question without having to answer it?
 Can you eliminate all these beliefs, all these ideas, all these fears?
 Can you leave your mind free?

 You’re just burning intensely, deeply, wanting to know, wanting to see the truth, without having to follow any preconception, anybody’s ideas, any past tense, but to stay now with the question itself, to let it burn.
 Let it burn away all the ideas, all the beliefs, all the conceptions, all the concepts.

 Will you ever rest in your life if you don’t allow that flame completely?

 Will you ever rest in your life as long as you’re covering up that question, answering it before it is answered?
 Will you ever really be contented?

 As you see, it is a completely personal quest.

 Your situation, your life, your mind is yours, is you, nobody can answer it for you, nobody can give it to you.
 Whatever answer comes from outside, it is still an answer that belongs to the outside.
 You can try it for size, but you have to make your own inquiry.